cloud-bulldozer/stockpile/README.md

     when: ( oc_installed.rc == 0 and kubeconfig.stat.exists == True )
 ```

-By naming the var stockpile_openshift_cluster_topology, the variable is self
+By naming the var "stockpile_openshift_cluster_topology", the variable is self
 explanatory about what it's collecting.
-Also if there's a new role that i added
+Also if there's a new role that is added
-later for cluster performance, it's var can be named stockpile_openshift_cluster_perf
+later for cluster performance, its var can be named "stockpile_openshift_cluster_perf".

-A bad example would be naming var as stockpile_openshift_cluster.
+A bad example would be naming the var as "stockpile_openshift_cluster".

 ### Scenario 1: You want to capture all the interface details.
 So, you might consider the below.